ibm-cloud-docs/containers/storage-utilities.md

 {: shortdesc}

 Before you begin:
-- Make sure that you have a PVC that you can back up or restore data to.
+- Ensure that you have a PVC that you can back up or restore data to.
 For more information about how to create a PVC, see [Adding file storage to apps](/docs/containers?topic=containers-file_storage#add_file) and [Adding block storage to apps](/docs/containers?topic=containers-block_storage#add_block).
-- If you want to back up a block storage PVC, make sure that your PVC is not mounted to an app.
+- To back up a block storage PVC, ensure that your PVC is not mounted to an app.
 Block storage is mounted with a RWO access mode.
 This access allows only one pod to be mounted to the block storage at a time.
 To back up your data, you must remove the app pod that mounts the storage.
 To check whether a pod is mounted to your PVC, run the following command.

     ```sh
     kubectl get pods --all-namespaces -o=jsonpath='{range .items[*]}{"\n"}{.metadata.name}{":\t"}{range .spec.volumes[*]}{.persistentVolumeClaim.claimName}{" "}{end}{end}' | grep "<pvc_name>"